mesfind/bioinfo-python/_episodes/03-starting-with-data.md

 ~~~
 {: .output}

-Count the number of non-null observations made:
+Count the number of observations made for weight:

 ~~~
 surveys_df['weight'].count()